 Mandarin gift certificates are available for purchase at any of our locations and come in denominations of $10, $20, and $50.

-Our Gift Certificates are redeemable at participating locations for Dine-In service, phone and in-store Take-Out and Delivery orders at participating locations open.
+Our Gift Certificates are redeemable at participating locations for Dine-In service, phone and in-store Take-Out and Delivery orders.
 At this current time, Gift Certificates cannot be used with our online ordering service or third party delivery.

 We firmly believe that the internet should be available and accessible to anyone, and are committed to providing a website that is accessible to the widest possible audience, regardless of circumstance and ability.